-A wide angle lens is perfect for this style of photography as it enables you to fit more in the frame which is essential for giving context to the image.
-I absolutely love my 35mm Sigma Art prime lens for this reason”.
+A wide angle lens is perfect for lifestyle photography as it enables you to fit more in the frame which is essential for giving context to the image.
+I absolutely love my 35mm Sigma Art prime lens for this reason.

-We love a before and after shot and Merissa’s are amazing, especially when you consider she started learning photography little more than a year ago…
+We love a before and after shot and Merissa’s are amazing, especially when you consider she became a lifestyle photographer little more than a year ago…

 “They were so much fun.
 Louise and Pam create a really supportive learning environment, and of course we are all learning and at similar stages, so everyone drives and inspires each other to improve their photography.